akka/akka/akka-docs/src/main/paradox/typed/distributed-data.md

 #### Serialization

 The data types must be serializable with an @ref:[Akka Serializer](../serialization.md).
-It is highly recommended that you implement  efficient serialization with Protobuf or similar for your custom data types.
+It is highly recommended that you implement efficient serialization with Protobuf or similar for your custom data types, otherwise inefficient Java serialization applies.
 The built in data types are marked with `ReplicatedDataSerialization` and serialized with `akka.cluster.ddata.protobuf.ReplicatedDataSerializer`.

 Serialization of the data types are used in remote messages and also for creating message